 The virtual machines were placed on the attached fault-tolerant DS5000 arrays.
-Sizings should take into account not only the raw size of the virtual machines, but also the aggregate I/O requirements expected from the sum of the virtual machines.
+The volumes were built using the Clustering Share Volume feature of Microsoft Windows Server 2008 R2.
+Sizing should take into account not only the raw size of the virtual machines, but also the aggregate I/O requirements expected from the sum of the virtual machines.
 The greater the disk I/O requirements the more disk spindles need to be committed to the arrays.
-In addition, ensure sufficient network I/O with additional NIC(s) for your host server as needed.
+In addition, consideration should be made to ensure sufficient network I/O with additional NIC(s) for your host server as needed.